Kathryn Findlay: Later career

 Findlay eventually returned to London and took her practice with her after having split from her husband in 1999.
 Findlay worked on notable projects such as the RIBA Nominated Grafton New Hall (2002) and Pool House 2 (2009).
 The practice also undertook a number of other projects that were not realized, including one for a country house in a radical 'starfish' design in Cheshire, and another for a Maggie's cancer centre for Wishaw hospital, Lanarkshire.
 Findlay's practice went into bankruptcy in 2004.
 Findlay was subsequently employed by the School of Architecture at the University of Dundee, becoming a professor of Architecture and Environment in 2006.
 She was elected an Associate Member of the Royal Scottish Academy in 2007.
 In 2012 Findlay worked as a delivery architect for Anish Kapoor's monumental ArcelorMittal Orbit for the London Olympics.
-Findlay was also made an Honorary Fellow of the Royal Incorporation of Architects in Scotland on the 11th of September in 2013.
+Findlay was also made an Honorary Fellow of the Royal Incorporation of Architects in Scotland on 11 September 2013.

-Just hours before her death on the 10th of January in 2014, Findlay was awarded the 2014 Jane Drew Prize 'for her outstanding contribution to the status of women in architecture'.
+Just hours before her death on 10 January 2014, Findlay was awarded the 2014 Jane Drew Prize 'for her outstanding contribution to the status of women in architecture'.